-The pyrometer manufacturers therefore take advantage of the special radiation characteristics of the exhaust gas and have developed devices with a spectral sensitivity in the range of 4.4 to 4.8 μ m.
-In this area, hot carbon-containing gas has a high optical density and thus good radiation properties (Fig. 2).
+For the pyrometric temperature measurement, the special radiation characteristic of the exhaust gas is used.
+In the spectral range of 4.4 - 4.8 μ m, hot, carbon-containing gas has a high optical density and thus good radiation properties (Fig. 2).
 The emission capability of the exhaust gas depends on the wavelength and temperature.
-As the temperature rises, the absorption band widens towards the long-wave range (Fig. 3).
-When measuring hot exhaust gases, therefore, narrowband pyrometers with a spectral range of $> 4.35 \mu m$ must be selected so that the infrared radiation of the hot CO_2 gas in the furnace chamber is detected without being disturbed by the colder CO_2 gas near the wall.
+As the temperature rises, the absorption band widens towards the longwave range (Fig. 3).
+Accordingly, pyrometers with the appropriate spectral sensitivities should be selected to measure the hot flue gases so that the infrared radiation of the hot CO_2 gas in the furnace room is detected without being disturbed by the cold CO_2 gas near the wall.